map from Google Maps

 don't, but in 2013 I saw a Green Heron along the edge

 Great Egrets, Great Blue Herons along the wet edges; Green Heron(s) there and in the creek.
-American White Pelicans and Cormorants off the shore, hundreds of Redwing Blackbirds in the reeds around the pier, ducks, etc.
+American White Pelicans and Cormorants off the shore, hundreds of Redwing Blackbirds in the reeds around the pier, ducks, etc. In winter, Bufflehead ducks can often be seen off shore from there south to Parrot Bay.

 I have finally settled